GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-19-kick-off-meeting.md

 III.
 Next steps

 **I. GDA background and updates**

 Three primary work streams to focus on in next 12-18 months (see existing “vision paper” for current baseline)

-**   1.Producer-to-producer technical assistance**
+**1.Producer-to-producer technical assistance**

-- Problem: inadequate coordination, common challenges yet regular wheel reinvention
+Problem: inadequate coordination, common challenges yet regular wheel reinvention

-- Activities
+Activities:

-  o Peer-to-peer help desk function
+- Peer-to-peer help desk function

-  o “Good practice” identification and dissemination (whether methodology-, technology-, or project management-related)
+- “Good practice” identification and dissemination (whether methodology-, technology-, or project management-related)

-  o Alliance data dashboard (see more below)
+- Alliance data dashboard (see more below)

-**   B.Feedback loops**
+**2.Feedback loops**
+Problem:

-- Problem: producers don’t have a good sense of who data users are and what they need; users lack consistent means of signaling to producers; “marketplace” of governance data largely dysfunctional
+- producers don’t have a good sense of who data users are and what they need
+- users lack consistent means of signaling to producers
+- “marketplace” of governance data largely dysfunctional

-- Main initial activities (led by AidData):
+Main initial activities (led by AidData):

-  o Mining AidData’s existing dataset (“Reform Efforts Survey 2014”) to draw out actionable information on existing governance data users (both in and outside of government)
+- Mining AidData’s existing dataset (“Reform Efforts Survey 2014”) to draw out actionable information on existing governance data users (both in and outside of government)

-  o Using survey sample frame/plumbing to do select “Snap Polls” of data users
+- Using survey sample frame/plumbing to do select “Snap Polls” of data users

-**   C.Experimental coordinated field work**
+**3.Experimental coordinated field work**

-- Problem: inefficient, costly data collection (leading to inconsistent coverage); failing to take advantage of potential economies of scale
+Problem: inefficient, costly data collection (leading to inconsistent coverage); failing to take advantage of potential economies of scale

-  o Likely will start in 2016 in 5-6 countries
+- Likely will start in 2016 in 5-6 countries

-  o It will involve experimental sharing of resources; striving for demonstrable efficiencies and cost savings
+- It will involve experimental sharing of resources; striving for demonstrable efficiencies and cost savings

-**   D. Data Alliance Dashboard**
+**4. Data Alliance Dashboard**

-- Problem: how to answer the complex question “How Zambia is doing governance-wise?”
+Problem: how to answer the complex question “How Zambia is doing governance-wise?”

-- The dashboard will provide a visual snapshot of existing Alliance member data (at least at the “country score” level).We will be able to
+The dashboard will provide a visual snapshot of existing Alliance member data (at least at the “country score” level).
+We will be able to
-  • say how a country is doing across a number of governance dimensions, above or below (world and/or peer 		cohort) median, over time
+- say how a country is doing across a number of governance dimensions, above or below (world and/or peer cohort) median, over time
-  • offer downloadable snapshots (GIFs, simple csv files, etc.).
+- offer downloadable snapshots (GIFs, simple csv files, etc.).

-- What’s needed to make a minimum viable dashboard happen:
+What’s needed to make a minimum viable dashboard happen:
-  • Data harmonization: agreement on common publication format (e.g. common Alliance-specific spreadsheets)
+- Data harmonization: agreement on common publication format (e.g. common Alliance-specific spreadsheets)
-  • Web development
+- Web development
-  • Time to copy/paste existing data into new Alliance spreadsheets
+- Time to copy/paste existing data into new Alliance spreadsheets
 - Dashboard will be key feature of GDA site (other parts will be simple: who we are; blog, etc.)

-  • should dashboard provide just a snapshot or also link to broader research / in-depth diagnostic?
+Should dashboard provide just a snapshot or also link to broader research / in-depth diagnostic?
-  • it would be useful to go beyond simple snapshot
+- It would be useful to go beyond simple snapshot
-  • we  should leverage feedback loop efforts to ensure that the dashboard is responsive to needs  (not just producer needs)
+- We  should leverage feedback loop efforts to ensure that the dashboard is responsive to needs  (not just producer needs)
-  • we need to reflect how data collection can be built to make sure it’s useful to countries; including dashboard
+- We need to reflect how data collection can be built to make sure it’s useful to countries; including dashboard

 **II.
 Updates from participants**

-- Brad Parks, Rebecca Latourell, Samantha Custer/AidData
-  • implementation of the Reform Efforts Survey (since September)
+Brad Parks, Rebecca Latourell, Samantha Custer - AidData Implementation of the Reform Efforts Survey (since September)
-  • have not yet studied attributes of users - working on that
+- Have not yet studied attributes of users - working on that
-  • how do you track institutional development/strengthening activities?
+- How do you track institutional development/strengthening activities?
-  • How do we leverage data to produce even better data in the long-term?
+- How do we leverage data to produce even better data in the long-term?
 - Will organize a meeting to present the “market of ideas [Reform Efforts Survey]” report in DC in June
 - Want to collaborate with people from GDA on the feedback loops work

-- Laura Bacon/Omidyar Network
+Laura Bacon - Omidyar Network
-  • Great that many members of the Alliance are ON grantees
+- Great that many members of the Alliance are ON grantees
-  • Should link up with (Publish What You Fund & Development Initiatives) Joined Up Data Standards and SDGs
+- Should link up with (Publish What You Fund & Development Initiatives) Joined Up Data Standards and SDGs

-•	Elena Mondo and Claire Schouten/International Budget Partnership o	Next Open Budget Survey to be published in September o	New survey round launches in February/March 2016 - time for coordination o	They’ve started to think about users
+Elena Mondo and Claire Schouten - International Budget Partnership Next Open Budget Survey to be published in September; new survey round launches in February/March 2016

+They’ve started to think about users
-•	Drafting user profiles; interviewing them
+- Drafting user profiles; interviewing them
-•	Can we present data in a better way?
+- Can we present data in a better way?
 Medium-term discussion

-•	Alan Hudson/Global Integrity
+Alan Hudson - Global Integrity
-o	Reviewing strategy
+- Reviewing strategy
-o	How can we build on our core strengths (cross-country comparative studies) to better support country learning? o	How can we link up with citizen produced data?
+- How can we build on our core strengths (cross-country comparative studies) to better support country learning?
+- How can we link up with citizen produced data?
 •	Data shift: http://civicus.org/thedatashift/
 •	Ruy Moreno/Government of the Philippines
 o	The government uses 10-12 reports to identify gaps in systems/processes